AndreasOlausson/angular-kart-polydraw/README.md

 ## Up next...

+- Marker cursor, when dragElbows is false
 - Fallback positions for special markers (delete, info & menu)
-- Increase elbows as a menu marker option.
+- New menu item Increase elbows
+- New menu item Bezier